Divine Comedy - Frankfurt Manuscript

 Dante's famous magnum opus in an elaborately illuminated Trecento manuscript: an early copy of the medieval bestseller with splendid initials and marvelous bas-de-page scenes by NiccolĂČ da Bologna

-1. The magnum opus by Dante Alighieri (ca. 1265–1321) is a cornerstone of Italian illumination
+1. The magnum opus by Dante Alighieri (ca. 1265–1321) is a cornerstone of Italian literary history

 2. Jacopo della Lana (ca. 1290 – ca. 1365) wrote one of the first and most highly acclaimed commentaries on the Divine Comedy around 1323–28